dbeniamine/vim-compile/README.markdown

 ## Configuration

-Three variables can be used to configure the plugin, the two firsts ae dictionnaries (see :help Dictionnary) giving the association filetype => compile or execute rule.
+Three variables can be used to configure the plugin, the two firsts are dictionaries (see :help Dictionary) giving the association filetype => compile or execute rule.
 For instances adding the following to your vimrc will change the compilation and execution rules for pandoc files